The Story of a Recluse

-The Story of a Recluse has been the title of at least three works of fiction.

-The first, an unfinished tale by Robert Louis Stevenson, tells the story of Jamie Kirkwood, an Edinburgh minister's son who finds himself waking up in a room identical to his own in the house of a mysterious man called Manton Jamieson.
+The Story of a Recluse is an unfinished work by Robert Louis Stevenson, probably written in the mid 1880s.
+It tells the story of Jamie Kirkwood, an Edinburgh minister's son who finds himself waking up in a room identical to his own in the house of a mysterious man called Manton Jamieson.
+Stevenson only completed three pages.

+Adaptation

-This formed the basis of a second work, a television play by Alasdair Gray.
+The work was adapted into a television play by Alasdair Gray.
 Written in 1985, the TV screenplay completes the original story by means of flashbacks from the 1930s.
+When broadcast it starred Stewart Granger, Peter Capaldi and Cristina Higueras.
+The Independent's W. Stephen Gilbert thought its style "brilliantly cheeky".
+However according to Gray's biographer, Rodge Glass, the writer was unhappy with the final product.

-Gray then adapted this into yet another form, a short story in Lean Tales—the third incarnation of the title.
+Gray, in turn, adapted his screenplay into a short story in the anthology Lean Tales.
 It involved some alterations to the television play's plot, concentrating for the most part on a metafictional discussion of the reasoning by which Gray deduces how Stevenson's story should end.